Anurni/lt2326-h24-wa_modeling/README.md

    As the clustering method I chose K-means due to its simplicity, specifying the n of clusters as 27 (n of classes in our dataset).
    The compressed representations were dimensionally reduced with PCA.

    Here is the resulting plotting of the clusters (centroids of the clusters are named).
-These results were obtained from the model trained with 10 epochs.
+These results were obtained from the model trained with 10 epochs and learning rate 0.001.
    ![image](https://github.com/user-attachments/assets/eb73aac0-b82e-4b7b-91dc-18b83195925e)

 We can indeed observe a rather nice clustering of the art styles, for instance Pointillism is a clearly separated cluster on its own on the right of the graph.
 Cubism and its subcategories Analytical Cubism and Synthetic Cubism are close to each other, and this goes for late and early renaissance too.
 Pop Art and Colour Field painting are both art styles with bright colours, distinct shapes, which makes sense looking at their neighboring clusters.